-Eugen Borcoci, Marius Vochin, Serban Georgica Obreja University POLITEHNICA of Bucharest - UPB Bucharest, Romania

-Emails: eugen.borcoci@elcom.pub.ro, serban@radio.pub.ro, marius.vochin@elcom.pub.ro
+Eugen Borcoci, Marius Vochin, Serban Georgica Obreja, Silvia Stanciu University POLITEHNICA of Bucharest - UPB Bucharest, Romania Emails: eugen.borcoci@elcom.pub.ro, serban@radio.pub.ro, marius.vochin@elcom.pub.ro ,

-Abstract - Vehicle-to-Everything (V2X) and Internet of Vehicles and their services have been intensively studied and developed in the last decade.
+Abstract - Vehicle-to-Everything (V2X) communications, Internet of Vehicles (IoV) based on V2X and their services have been intensively studied and developed in the last decade.
 The V2X supports a large range of applications, such as safety oriented, vehicular traffic optimization, autonomous driving, infotainment and auxiliary operations in vehicular area.
 Various stakeholders/actors are playing roles in such a complex system, e.g., regulators, authorities, service or network providers, operators, manufacturers, tenants and end users.
-Therefore, to specify and design a specific V2X system, one should first identify the ecosystem actors and then derive in a structured way the system requirements, while harmonizing needs coming from different entities.
-The 5G slicing technology is seen as a strong candidate to support V2X, in multi-tenant, multi-domain, multi-operator and end-to-end contexts.
+Therefore, to specify and design a specific V2X/IoV system, one should first identify the ecosystem actors and then derive in a structured way the system requirements, while harmonizing needs coming from different entities.
+The 5G slicing technology is seen as a strong candidate to support V2X communications, in multi-tenant, multi-domain, multioperator and end-to-end contexts.
 The 5G slicing allows construction of dedicated slices, to meet particular V2X requirements.
 Given the large variety of environments and actors involved in a planned V2X system, the identification of the system requirements is a complex process that could benefit from a structured approach.
-This paper contributes to develop a methodology to perform a top-down systematic identification of requirements for a V2X system supported by 5G dedicated slices.
+This paper is an extension of the work presented at IARIA Mobility 2020 Conference.
+It contributes to develop a methodology to perform a top-down systematic identification of requirements for a V2X system supported by 5G dedicated slices.
+Examples from a recent research project in 5G area are given.

-Keywords - Vehicle-to-Everthing; V2X; 5G slicing; Ecosystem; Business model; Stakeholders; Requirements, Software Defined Networking; Network Function Virtualization; Service management.
+Keywords - Vehicle-to-Everthing; V2X; Internet of Vehicles (IoV); 5G slicing; Ecosystem; Business model; Stakeholders; Requirements, Software Defined Networking; Network Function Virtualization; Service management.